andydoe19/pangaeatest_subscribers/README.md

 ## Project Setup
 After cloning the project with Git, open IntelliJ and Click on File > Open.
-Navigate to "pangaeatest_subscriptionserver" project and open it.
+Navigate to "pangaeatest_subscribers" project and open it.

 When asked by IntelliJ to enable auto import for gradle, enable it.
 Else if project hasn't started importing gradle dependencies, click on Gradle tab on the far right,